 • Local Significance:

-These buildings are not necessarily of national importance, but they are significant to the local community and contribute to the character of a place.
+Buildings or structures that are not necessarily of national importance, but are significant to the local community and contribute to the character of a place.

 • No Statutory Protection: